mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 Here we are invoking `usePrevious()` to track the length of the tasks state, like so:

-> **Note:** Since we're now utilizing `usePrevious()` in two files, a good efficiency refactor would be to move the `usePrevious()` function into its own file, export it from that file, and import it where you need it.
+> **Note:** Since we're now utilizing `usePrevious()` in two files, it might be more efficient to move the `usePrevious()` function into its own file, export it from that file, and import it where you need it.
 Try doing this as an exercise once you've got to the end.

 ### Using `useEffect()` to control our heading focus